 Annual Membership Fees Can Be Avoided Too

 Most of my friends just call their credit card companies and ask to waive their annual membership fees.
-Although bear in mind that it may or may not always be waived depending on the circumstances.
+However, bear in mind that it may or may not always be waived depending on the circumstances.

-Some of my cards will waive the membership fee without any questions asked, some cards have a minimum spend requirement before they could waive the fees, and sometimes there are seasonal promotions wherein they waive the annual fee.
+Some of my cards will waive the membership fee without any questions asked, some cards have a minimum spend requirement before they can waive the fees, and sometimes there are seasonal promotions wherein they waive the annual fee.

 And also, know that there are credit cards that offer free annual fees for life.

 Credit Cards are not Evil

 Credit cards are not evil and they can be your best bud if you use them correctly.

 I have amassed points and miles that I was able to convert later on to free flights.
 There are numerous tips and tricks available online on how you could maximize the benefits of owning a credit card and I’ll be writing a separate post about it soon.